The Only Way Is Essex series 31

 The thirty-first series of the British reality television programme The Only Way Is Essex began airing on 3 September 2023 on ITVBe.

 Filming for the series began in August 2023.
 The series saw the introduction of Amy Childs' twins after she gave birth in April 2023.
 It was reported that Chloe Brockett had been suspended from the series after throwing numerous glasses at co-star Roman Hackett.
 It was also reported that Tommy Mallet would return to make an appearance in the series after he was spotted filming.
-Bianca Gascoigne also appeared in the series.
+Bianca Gascoigne also appeared in the series, as well as new cast members Joe Blackman and Jodie Wells making their respective debuts.